 Aboriginal and Torres Strait Islander death

-The ABS Death Registrations collection identifies a death as Aboriginal and Torres Strait Islander where the deceased is recorded as Aboriginal, Torres Strait islander, or both on the Death Registration Form (DRF).
-The Indigenous status is also derived from the Medical Certificate of Cause of Death (MCCD) for South Australia, Western Australia, Tasmania, the Northern Territory and the Australian Capital Territory.
-For 2015 data, the Queensland Registry of Births, Deaths and Marriages also used MCCD information for the first time to derive Indigenous status.
+Registration of deaths is the responsibility of the state and territory Registries of Births, Deaths and Marriages.
+Information about the deceased is acquired from a Death Registration Form (DRF).
+All states and territories use information from the DRF to identify an Aboriginal and Torres Strait Islander death.
+In addition, some states and territories also use the Medical Certificate of Cause of Death (MCCD) to identify an Aboriginal and Torres Strait Islander death.
+In 2007, the MCCD was introduced in South Australia, Western Australia, Tasmania, the Northern Territory and the Australian Capital Territory.
+The Queensland Registry of Births, Deaths and Marriages introduced the MCCD in 2015.
 This resulted in a noticeable decrease in the number of deaths for which the Indigenous status was 'not stated' and an increase in the number of deaths identified as Aboriginal and Torres Strait Islander in Queensland.
-For New South Wales and Victoria, the Indigenous status of the deceased is derived from the DRF only.
 If the Indigenous status reported in the DRF does not agree with that in the MCCD, an identification from either source that the deceased was an Aboriginal and/or Torres Strait Islander person is given preference over non-Indigenous.

 Age-specific death rate (ASDR)

-Age-specific death rates in this release, are the number of deaths (occurred) during the calendar year, at a specified age, per 1,000 of the estimated resident population of the same age at the mid-point of the year (30 June).
+The age-specific death rate (ASDR) is the number of deaths (registered) during the calendar year, at a specified age, per 1,000 of the estimated resident population of the same age at the mid-point of the year (30 June).
 Pro rata adjustment is made in respect of deaths for which the age of the deceased is not given.

 Australian Statistical Geography Standard (ASGS)